Bjorn-Strom/elmish-fss-stack/README.md

 Inspired by the [SAFE-stack](https://safe-stack.github.io/)

 ## Why another stack though?
-I got tired of dealing with webpack and fake.
-I find those things really annoying and I prefer simpler more lightweight alternatives, maybe someone else might too.
+While the SAFE-STACK is awesome I got tired of dealing with webpack and fake.
+I find those things really annoying and I prefer simpler more lightweight alternatives.

 ## How to run:
 Before running: